 Member of Asetrad and the Society of Authors’ Translators Association.
 She was also a member for five years of the ITI (Institute of Translation & Interpreting).
 She has been a self-employed translator from English into Spanish and Spanish into English for over 35 years, and has some experience translating from French into Spanish.

-Translator of the collection of British short stories Sombra del árbol de la noche, and of the anthology of contemporary British poetry Debajo la hierba.
+Translator of George Eliot’s The Lifted Veil published in 2020 by the National Autonomous University of Mexico, of the collection of British short stories Sombra del árbol de la noche, and of the anthology of contemporary British poetry Debajo la hierba.
 Arriba la bóveda del cielo, both of them compiled by herself and commissioned for the UK-Mexico Dual Year 2015 by Mexico City’s Zócalo International Book Fair, where both books were launched in October 2015.

 She has also translated the books Wolf Hollow, by Lauren Wolk (Santillana), Hands in Water (poetry) by Martha Black Jordan published by El Tucán de Virginia, and George Steiner’s On Difficulty and Other Essays (Fondo de Cultura Econmica).

 In 2017 she finished the translation into English of the book of poetry El ciclo de la evaporación, by Spanish poet Álvaro García.
-She’s currently working on the translation into Spanish of a selection of poems by British poet David Harsent for Trilce, and her translation of George Eliot’s The Lifted Veil will be published in 2020 by the National Autonomous University of Mexico.
+She’s currently working on the translation into Spanish of a selection of poems by British poet David Harsent for Trilce, and on the translation of short stories by Walter de la Mare for the National Autonomous University of Mexico.

 She has a vast experience in the translation of arts-related audio-guides and catalogues.
 Her work has been used by major museums such as the Guggenheim and Metropolitan museums in New York, the Reina Sofía Museum in Madrid, the Picasso Foundation’s Casa Natal Museum, the Centre Pompidou in Paris, Hampton Court, the Tate Britain, Tate Modern, National Gallery and INIVA in the UK, among others.
 She has worked as an interpreter for INIVA and the Serpentine Gallery in London.
 She’s the translator, among other art-related publications, of the texts accompanying Francisco Zúñiga’s Catalogue Raisonné by master lithographer Andrew Vlady (Zúñiga Laborde Foundation); Matter and Discourse of Faith, bilingual edition of a retrospective catalogue of Mexican painter Roberto Rébora’s work, published by Turner, and of Robert Storr’s September, about Gerhard Ricther’s work, for Heni Publishing.